-\textbf{Training with masks shows no merit} Patch-wise augmentation has been adopted in recent works \cite{ge2021robust,mao2021towards} and masked image modeling \cite{he2021masked,xie2021simmim} becomes a new trend on ViTs.
-To take a closer at characteristics of ViTs, we employ ANT in a masked manner.
-Instead of training on 50\% noisy images, training with masks indicates only imposing adversarial Gaussian noises on randomly masked patches of all images.
-Unlike previous results, numbers in Table \ref{tab:noise_mask} manifest that noisy-masked training on pre-trained models fail to generalize well on corrupted data while descending less in clean performance.
+\textbf{Training with masks shows no merit} Patch-wise augmentation has been adopted in recent work \cite{ge2021robust,mao2021towards} and masked image modeling \cite{he2021masked,xie2021simmim} becomes a new trend on ViTs.
+To take a closer look at characteristics of ViTs, we employ ANT in a masked manner.
+Instead of training on 50\% noisy images, we impose adversarial gaussian noise on 50\% patches of a single image selected by a random mask.
+Results in Table \ref{tab:noise_mask} show that noisy-masked training on pre-trained models fails to generalize well on corrupted data while achieving better clean performance.
 The phenomenon is in line with discovery in \cite{naseer2021intriguing}, where ViTs are reported to be robust against occlusions.
 In essence, ViTs rely little on corrupted patches and succeed to perceive semantic information from the remaining clean patches.